 If an event of default should occur and be continuing with respect to the notes, the indenture trustee at the direction of the noteholders representing a majority of the outstanding amount of the most senior classes of notes then outstanding may declare the principal of all the notes to be immediately due and payable.
 This declaration may be rescinded at the direction of such noteholders if the trust has paid or deposited with the indenture trustee a sum equal to all amounts then due with respect to the notes (without giving effect to this acceleration) and all events of default, other than the nonpayment of the principal of the notes that has become due solely by this acceleration, have been cured or, under the circumstances described below, waived.
-If provided in the related prospectus supplement that none of the notes sold will be senior notes, the prospectus supplement will describe the noteholders or other persons who will give direction to the indenture trustee in the event of a default.
-If the notes have the benefit of financial insurance, the insurer will usually be specified as the "interested party" to give direction to the indenture trustee.
+If provided in the related prospectus supplement that none of the notes sold will be senior notes, the prospectus supplement will describe the notes have the benefit of financial insurance, the insurer will usually be specified as the "interested party" to give direction to the indenture trustee.

 After the occurrence of an event of default or following acceleration of the notes due to a default for three business days or more in the payment of interest on any note after the interest becomes due and payable or a default in the payment of principal, no interest or principal will be paid to the subordinate noteholders until all senior notes have been paid in full.
 Upon an event of default under the indenture, the noteholders representing a majority of the outstanding amount of the most senior classes of notes then outstanding will have the right to exercise remedies on behalf of all the noteholders.